 Operationally, things become tricky too.
 Let’s say you discover a bug with your pricing engine and you need to update all your

 Orders to reflect the new correct price.
 How do you know you got all of them?
-How long would it take to check a 50TB mega-table that all your orders are properly formed?
+How long would it take to check a 50TB table that all your orders are properly formed?
 How complex and error-prone would that script that performs the check need to be?
-Renaming record types goes from being a quick DDL command to a full table scan!

-NoSQL databases allow us to have database clusters where the physical nodes are abstracted away.
-This is very useful as it allows you to not clutter up your application code with database sharding logic.
-These databases generally achieved this by stripping away a lot of the functionality and guarantees of a SQL database.
-We are now seeing these same databases trying to play catch-up on functionality, DynamoDB transactions or Cassandra Query Language are some examples.
+NoSQL databases abstract away the scaling/partitioning by providing a simple interface over a cluster.
+This allows devs to remove complex sharding logic from the application layer.
+This abstraction was generally achieved by stripping away a lot of the functionality and guarantees of a SQL database.
+We are now seeing these same databases trying to play catch-up on functionality.
+DynamoDB transactions or Cassandra Query Language are some examples of those efforts.
 It will be tough sledding for them to catch up on the decades of development that have gone into Postgres, MySQL or SQL Server.

 What if you could solve the scaling problem without losing all the functionality and guarantees of a SQL database?
 That is harder and evidently has taken more time than the approach that NoSQL databases took.
 There are currently many ongoing attempts to solve this problem, I would class them as